ai4os/ai4-docs/source/user/howto/train-model-remotely.rst

 are different.

-To account for this simpler process, we have prepared a version of the :doc:`the DEEP Modules Template <../overview/cookiecutter-template>` specially tailored to this task.
+To account for this simpler process, we have prepared a version of the :doc:`the AI4OS Modules Template <../overview/cookiecutter-template>` specially tailored to this task.

 In your **local machine** (not the Dashboard deployment), run the Template with the ``child-module`` branch.